michaelwknott/michaelwknott.github.io/content/esd-project-07.md

         """
         return self.fitness_profile_repository.get_all()

 The previous steps have collected the required data.
 Step 3 uses this data to calculate the individual work and rest interval distances.
-I've taken the `calculate_work_interval_distances` and `calculate_rest_interval_distances` that was previously in the domain model and moved them into the service layer.
+I've taken the `calculate_work_interval_distances` and `calculate_rest_interval_distances` functions that was previously in the domain model and moved them into the service layer.

     :::python
     class WorkoutService: